Axinom/public-test-vectors/README.md

 Text           | 5x WebVTT
                | 5x IMSC 1.0 Text Profile

 Samples are encrypted using the `cenc` encryption scheme.
-Manifest contains PlayReady and Widevine DRM system initialization data.
-Segments do not contain DRM system initialization data.
-Manifest does not contain any license server URLs.
+All DRM system initialization and signaling data is in the manifest - the segments themselves only contain encryption-related data in a DRM-agnostic manner.

 Adaptation set | Key ID                               | Content key :--------------|:-------------------------------------|:------------------------